mdlincoln/clipr/README.md

 ### Interactive & non-interactive use

-If you use clipr in your own package, you should not call it in non-interactive sessions, as this goes against [CRAN repository policy](https://cran.r-project.org/web/packages/policies.html):
+If you use clipr in your own package, **you must not call it in non-interactive sessions**, as this goes against [CRAN repository policy](https://cran.r-project.org/web/packages/policies.html):

 > Packages should not write in the user’s home filespace (including